 Moreover, Dutch Natura 2000 areas are often in proximity to farms.
 High concentrations of nitrogen in the air cause some plants to thrive unnaturally and others to wither, driving insects away, which in turn drives birds away.
 The Netherlands may have lost 70 percent of its bugs in the last thirty years.
 In waterways, nitrogen spurs algal growth, sucking oxygen from the water.
 Fish suffocate.

-Almost none of the Netherlands’ Natura 2000 areas are officially in a favorable state.
+Almost none of the Netherlands’ Natura 2000 areas are in a favorable condition.
 The Dutch supreme court ruled in 2019 that as a result, no additional activities causing nitrogen pollution could be permitted.
 Even if the pollution is tiny and temporary, for example in construction.
 (Trucks and vans emit nitrous oxide.)
 That has aggravated the Netherlands’ housing shortage, which is projected to reach 400,000.
 The government’s solution is to buy out or relocate one in three farmers.

 Why conservatives are worried